MicrosoftDocs/powerbi-docs/articles/powerbi-service-create-apps.md

 [AZURE.INCLUDE [powerbi-service-create-app-workspace](../includes/powerbi-service-create-app-workspace.md)]

 It’s empty, so now you add content to it.
+Note that when you first create it, you may need to wait an hour or so for the workspace to propagate to Office 365.

 Adding content is just like adding content to your My Workspace, except the other people in the workspace can see and work on it, too.
 A big difference is that when you get done, you can distribute the content as an app.
 While in the app workspace, you can upload or connect to files, or connect to third-party services, just as you would in your own My Workspace.
 For example:

 - [Connect to services](powerbi-content-packs-services.md) such as Microsoft Dynamics CRM, Salesforce, or Google Analytics.